KingNelx/KingNelx/README.md

 <div align="center">
  Aspiring Software Developer with full-stack skills.
 Knowledgeable in building both front-end and back end applications using ReactJS and Spring Boot.
 Eager to contribute to dynamic projects and learn from experienced teams.
-Committed to continuous growth in the field of software development.
+Committed to continuous growth in the field of software development..
   </div>

 <h2 align="center"> My Current Skillset </h2>